Last Updated on

 The Great Smoky Mountains National Park is a national park and a UNESCO World Heritage Site that encompasses the ridgeline of the Great Smoky Mountains.
 This mountain range in Tennessee and North Carolina is part of the Blue Ridge Mountains.
 This national park is the most visited out of all national parks in the US with an average of 11.3 million visitors per year.
 The famed Appalachian Trail also passes through this national park.

 Fast Facts: Great Smoky Mountains National Park

 As the most popular national park in the US, here are some interesting facts you need to know about the Great Smoky Mountains National Park:

 - This park consists of 800 miles of trails.
 These trails consist of rugged terrains and waterfalls.

 - This vast park straddles between Tennessee and North Carolina and covers more than half a million acres in terms of size.

-- It is also the most popular national park in the US, in terms of population count.
+- It is also the most popular national park in the US, in terms of annual visitors.
 The second most visited national park in the US, Grand Canyon, only has about half of its visitor count.

 - There are several entrances to the park such as via the Newfound Gap Road, Gatlinburg in Tennessee and Cherokee in North Carolina.